-Weld comes with two starter example applications, in addition to more specialized examples.
-The first, weld-numberguess, is a web (war) example containing only non-transactional managed beans.
+Weld comes with a number of examples.
+We recommend you start with examples/jsf/numberguess and examples/jsf/translator.
+Numberguess is a web (war) example containing only non-transactional managed beans.
 This example can be run on a wide range of servers, including JBoss AS, GlassFish, Apache Tomcat, Jetty, Google App Engine, and any compliant Java EE 6 container.
-The second example, weld-translator, is an enterprise (ear) example that contains session beans.
+Translator is an enterprise (ear) example that contains session beans.
 This example must be run on JBoss AS 6.0, Glassfish 3.0 or any compliant Java EE 6 container.